Lourdes Gómez Franca: Miami period and later life

+Lourdes also developed a special relationship with some of her physicians, especially her psychiatrist Dr. Gaston S. Magrinat, who encouraged her career in Havana before her exile and continued to collect her art after both moved to Miami.
+The Magrinat family (now residing in North Carolina) preserves a substantial number of Lourdes’s works (42) ranging from powerful religious images, interiors and Cuban landscapes in oil, to water colors and ceramics.

-Other significant friends and professional contacts included fellow Cuban exile artists Dionisio Perkins and Miguel Jorge.
+Other significant friends and oprofessional contacts included fellow Cuban exile artists Dionisio Perkins and Miguel Jorge.
 The three would often attend art and social events as a trio and had supported as well as influenced each other's work and careers.
 Lourdes and Perkins had known each other from their youth in Cuba while Jorge later lived in close proximity to the Permuy Gallery in Coral Gables and introduced Lourdes to the Permuys.
 Jorge, who died in 1984, wrote the artist statement used for Lourdes' 1981 solo exhibition in Coral Gables.
 Pablo Cano also became a key friend and artistic collaborator.
 In addition to introducing Greene to Lourdes, the two worked together on her last two poetry collections published in her lifetime.
 Cano, thirty years her junior and now better known for his sculptural work, provided the illustrations to each poem in a style that was strongly reminiscent of Lourdes' own, reflecting her influence on him as a mentor.